 Here’s a brief summary of some of our favorite insights and tips of password best practices.

 Because passwords are difficult to remember, people tend to make weaker passwords when forced to change that one, really good one they can remember.

 Most criminals are looking for a quick score.
 Hackers and thieves want to use your information, get what they can get, and disappear.
 Cybercriminals typically don’t hold on to passwords to commit a crime three months from now.
 The real task is making strong, unique passwords from the start.

 Are you one of those people who use the same password for everything?
 The odds are, your password is constantly leaked whenever a new site is compromised.
 Instead of changing the same password on different sites, make unique passwords for every site.
 Can’t remember them all?
 See our next bullet….

 Investigate LastPass or KeePass.
 These services store your site-specific passwords and allow you to access them when needed.
 In some specific instances, we’re not against writing the password down if you secure it properly.
 A safe deposit box or a home combination safe is ideal.
 Don’t leave passwords in an envelope in your desk.

 Corporate IT departments should have a strong reason for forcing password changes.
 A specific event, like a hack, virus, or a disgruntled employee, qualify as a real threat.

 Check out How-to-Geek’s article to learn more about password management, and be sure to read our blog about Basic Cybersecurity Training for Employees for more ways to protect your small business.

-If you want to talk about your company’s current password policies, contact us!
+If you want to talk about your company’s current password policies or want more password best practices, contact us!
 We’re always happy to chat IT.